SAC: A Framework for Measuring and Inducing Personality Traits in LLMs with Dynamic Intensity Control: Acknowledgements

-\begin{ack} Portions of this manuscript were refined using AI-based writing assistants (e.g., ChatGPT) for grammar, clarity, and style.
-All scientific content, methodology, and analysis were developed and authored by the researchers. \end{ack}
+Portions of this manuscript were refined using AI-based writing assistants (e.g., ChatGPT) for grammar, clarity, and style.
+All scientific content, methodology, and analysis were developed and authored by the researchers.